Skip to main content

 Analyst Summary

-Both Kapwing and Kuaishou compete directly in the AI Video space, making this a head-to-head matchup within the same market segment.
+The AI Video sector features both Kapwing and Kuaishou as key players.
 Kapwing provides a browser-based AI-powered video editing platform that enables content creators, marketing teams, and social media managers to produce, edit, and repurpose video content without professional editing software or technical expertise.
 Kuaishou operates a short video and live streaming platform that uses AI recommendation systems to serve personalised content to over 600 million monthly active users in China, competing directly with ByteDance Douyin for Chinese short video market share.

 Metrics Comparison